Bala179/nsdc-explorer-tdsp/README.md

 # NSDC Transportation Data Science Project (TDSP)

-This repository contains my code for the NSDC Transportation Data Science Project (TDSP) organized by the Northeast Big Data Innovation Hub.
+This repository contains my code for the NSDC Transportation Data Science Project (TDSP) organized by the Northeast Big Data Innovation Hub, which I completed in January 2025.

 During the course of this project, I completed six milestones:

 1. Data Preparation
 2. Data Ethics, Pre-Processing, and Exploration
 3. Time Series Analysis